TxyShannon/Relevance-WARDEN_SCDFXIBM/README.md

 ## Members
 - Shannon Tan [![LinkedIn badge 1](https://img.shields.io/badge/LinkedIn-Connect-Blue.svg)](linkedin.com/in/txy-shannon)

-⋅⋅⋅I have been through several Game Jam, App Development competitions but this is my very first taste of a Hackathon⋅⋅ ⋅⋅⋅Aiming to provide a beneficial solution to society, I hope to one day pitch the next-big idea!
+I have been through several Game Jam, App Development competitions but this is my very first taste of a Hackathon Aiming to provide a beneficial solution to society, I hope to one day pitch the next-big idea!

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 - Tan Tian Shou
 - Chong Wei Xiang